pingpabar/BouncingBall/README.md

-bouncingball
+BouncingBall
 ============

-Simple App for Android that allows interact with a bouncing ball on the screen.
+Simple App for Android that allows interact witha a bouncing ball on the screen.

-@Author: Pablo Piqueras Bartolomé - pingpabar
+Author: Pablo Piqueras Bartolomé - pingpabar